GiuliaTeggi/next_stop/README.md

 # Next Stop :metro:

-A small single page application that displays the next trains due to arrive at any London tube station.
+A small single page application that displays the next trains due to arrive at any London tube station, using the Transport for London API.

 ## How to run the app locally